Handover of Hong Kong: British concession

 In the letter, she expressed Britain's willingness to explore arrangements optimising the future prospects of Hong Kong while utilising the PRC's proposals as a foundation.
 Furthermore, and perhaps most significantly, she expressed Britain's concession on its position of a continued British presence in the form of an administration post-handover.

 Two rounds of negotiations were held in October and November.
 On the sixth round of talks in November, Britain formally conceded its intentions of either maintaining a British administration in Hong Kong or seeking some form of co-administration with the PRC, and showed its sincerity in discussing PRC's proposal on the 1997 issue.
-Obstacles were cleared.

 Simon Keswick, chairman of Jardine Matheson & Co., said they were not pulling out of Hong Kong, but a new holding company would be established in Bermuda instead.
 The PRC took this as yet another plot by the British.
 The Hong Kong government explained that it had been informed about the move only a few days before the announcement.
 The government would not and could not stop the company from making a business decision.

 Just as the atmosphere of the talks was becoming cordial, members of the Legislative Council of Hong Kong felt impatient at the long-running secrecy over the progress of Sino-British talks on the Hong Kong issue.
 A motion, tabled by legislator Roger Lobo, declared "This Council deems it essential that any proposals for the future of Hong Kong should be debated in this Council before agreement is reached", was passed unanimously.

 The PRC attacked the motion furiously, referring to it as "somebody's attempt to play the three-legged stool trick again".
 At length, the PRC and Britain initiated the Joint Declaration on the question of Hong Kong's future in Beijing.
 Zhou Nan, the then PRC Deputy Foreign Minister and leader of the negotiation team, and Sir Richard Evans, British Ambassador to Beijing and leader of the team, signed respectively on behalf of the two governments.